Elena (play): The plot

-The play depicts the last few days of Spanish rule in a town in Luzon, before the insurrectos capture it.
+The play depicts the last few days of Spanish rule in a town in Luzon, before the capture by revolutionary forces.
 The curtain opens on a young mestiza, Elena, asking for and gaining the consent of her mother, Salvadora, to her planned elopement with and marriage to Marcial, an insurrecto and son of an insurrecto general.
 It is immediately clear that both women live in dread of the Spanish father, Ciriaco, the commander of the voluntarios (volunteers) of the town.
 Ciriaco hates Marcial and looks at him as a traitor to the flag of Spain and a dark-skinned upstart who has dared to fall in love with his daughter.
 He planned to marry off Elena only to a Spaniard.

 Elena shows her mother a letter from Marcial.
 The letter describes how he is to descend from his mountain hide-out and steal her from her house.
 The letter is discovered by Ciriaco.
 Marcial is captured, beaten up, and thrown into prison.

 Elena and Salvadora steal the prison key from Marcial's room and release Marcial.
 They intend to go with Marcial to the mountains.
 But the guard wakes up on them.
 Marcial seizes the guard's gun and shoots him.
 The gunshots rouse the other soldiers from their sleep.
 In the commotion Marcial escapes, although wounded.
 The women are caught.
 An infuriated Ciriaco orders them thrown into Marcial's cell, not knowing they were his wife and daughter (they covered their faces).